sjoerdvandommelen/id5415/collections/_id5415/1-2-assignment.md

 Lets use some of the commands from kasa library to control the light bulb:

-First to check if the bulb is configured connected to the WiFi network, Turn ON the buld and type
+First to check if the bulb is configured connected to the WiFi network, Turn ON the bulb and type

 ```bash
 kasa discover